ghost-man01/ghost-man01.github.io/README.md

   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with Django, a powerful Python web framework.
   - Diving into PostgreSQL for efficient and scalable database management.

- ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.

 ## 📬 Get in Touch